AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

     private static instance: CachePlugin;

-    private persistenceManager: any; // your implementation of a persistence client private sessionId: string;
+    private persistenceManager: any; // your implementation of a persistence client private partitionKey: string;

-    private constructor(persistenceManager?: any, sessionId?: string) {}
+    private constructor(persistenceManager?: any, partitionKey?: string) {}

-    static getInstance(persistenceManager?: any, sessionId?: string): CachePlugin {}
+    static getInstance(persistenceManager?: any, partitionKey?: string): CachePlugin {}

     async beforeCacheAccess(cacheContext): Promise<void> {
-        // get cache from persistence store given given key
+        // given a partition key, get the relevant cache portion from the persistence store
-        // load the cache into msal's memory
+        // deserialize and load the cache into msal's memory }
-    }
     async afterCacheAccess(cacheContext): Promise<void> {
         // if in-memory cache has changed
-            // write cache to disk using a key such as homeAccountId }
+            // serialize and persist the cache using the same partition key }
 }
 ```

+It is also a good idea to obtain performance metrics for persistent cache operations, such as **cache hit ratios** from your persistence store.
+This would give you a reliable picture of how your app scales over time.

 ## More information